rdfn/Redefine/docs/general/README.md

 feature and technique to hit the headlines, this project aims to lighten the load by providing a curated baseline of the most valuable ones.

-Using React Boilerplate, you get to start your app with our community's current ideas on what represents optimal developer experience, best practice, most efficient tooling and cleanest project structure.
+Using React redefine, you get to start your app with our community's current ideas on what represents optimal developer experience, best practice, most efficient tooling and cleanest project structure.